meilisearch/documentation/guides/introduction/quick_start_guide.md

 ### Checking updates

 Most actions are asynchronous, which allows you to stack them.
-All of the actions are executed in the order in which they were specified.
+All of the actions are executed in the order in which they were sent.

 The document addition process returns a JSON object containing only an `updateId` attribute.